bhallstein/TinyModel/Readme.md

 # TinyModel

-TinyModel is a PHP superclass that handles the translation of database tables into nice usable objects and vice versa.
+TinyModel is a PHP superclass that handles the translation of database tables into user-friendly nested objects and vice versa.

 If you have a table `users` with columns `INT userid` and `VARCHAR(N) username` you would create a class `User` as follows: